 We characterize complex (often multi variable) problems, to design tests to diagnose the root cause of the issue, and to provide engineered solutions (See Manufacturing and Plant Process).

-Response Dynamics has made Diagnostic Testing our bread and butter for over 30 years.
-We do this work well because we enjoy, and are well grounded in basic applied physics, digital signal processing, with advanced expertise in structural dynamics and how it relates to vibration and acoustic noise issues on a myriad of levels.
+Response Dynamics has made Diagnostic Vibration Testing and Diagnostic Acoustic Testing our bread and butter work for more than 30 years.
+We enjoy doing this work well because we are well grounded in basic applied physics, digital signal processing, structural dynamics and vibro-acoustics, and how they relate to system and facility vibration and acoustic noise issues on a myriad of levels.

-We are expert in resonance testing, Modal Analysis, Operating Defection Shape Testing (ODS), steady state and transient analysis, with literally decades of experience developing our detailed methodologies that produce meaningful results.
+We are expert vibration consultants in resonance testing, Modal Analysis, Operating Defection Shape Testing (ODS), steady state and transient analysis, with literally decades of experience developing our detailed methodologies that produce meaningful results.

 Fundamental to Dynamic Testing are Frequency Response Functions (FRFs).
-We design tests and/or analyse frequency response functions (FRFs) almost on a daily basis.
-These FRF measurements form the basis of modal analysis and the theory of linear structural dynamics.
-We are fluent in spectral analysis and the digital signal processing inherent in the measurement process and thus we can spot problems before they corrupt a whole data set, or an entire project.
+As Vibration Consultants and as Acoustic Consultants, we design tests and/or analyze frequency response functions (FRFs) almost on a daily basis.
+These FRF measurements form the basis of modal analysis and the theory of linear system structural dynamics.
+We are fluent in spectral analysis and the digital signal processing inherent in the vibration analysis measurement process, and thus we can spot problems before they corrupt a whole dataset, or an entire project.

 Non-linearities exist in all physical structures and are often not a problem.
-However when they are involved, we know how to spot them and deal with these unique dynamics.
-While testing, the choice to use electro-magnetic shakers, force hammers, or known inertial loads as force inputs depends on the nature of the system dynamics, the response amplitudes, and the transient/steady state characteristics of the vibration issue.
-We have refined these skills for over 30 years.
+However, when they are involved, we know how to spot them and deal with these unique dynamics.
+While performing vibration testing, the choice to use electro-magnetic shakers, force hammers, or known inertial loads as force inputs depends on the nature of the system dynamics, the response amplitudes, and the transient/steady state characteristics of the vibration issue.
+We have refined these vibration consulting skills for more than 30 years.

-The physical principles of structural dynamics, optics, thermodynamics, and acoustics apply to structures and systems large and small.
-The variety of our projects keeps our work interesting, after all these years, even as we apply the same fundamentals again and again.
+The physical principles of structural dynamics, acoustics, optics, and thermodynamics apply to structures and systems large and small.
+The wide variety of our projects keeps our work interesting, after all these years, even as we apply the same fundamentals again and again.

 Meaningful Test Data, Knowing Good Data From Bad

-We use our testing expertise, as well as various methods of analytic, computer modeling and Finite Element Analysis (FEA) to make sense of the system problems so that we will have confidence that our understanding is indeed correct (or sufficiently correct).
+We use our vibration testing and noise testing expertise, as well as various methods of analytic, computer modeling and Finite Element Analysis (FEA) to make sense of the complex vibration problems and noise problems, thereby enabling efficient solutions.